MarginaliaSearch/MarginaliaSearch/ROADMAP.md

 I've talked to the stract dev and he does not think it's a good idea to mimic their optics language, which is quite ad-hoc, but instead to work together to find some new common description language for this.

-## Show favicons next to search results

-This is expected from search engines.
-Basic proof of concept sketch of fetching this data has been done, but the feature is some way from being reality.

 ## Specialized crawler for github

 One of the search engine's biggest limitations right now is that it does not index github at all.
 A specialized crawler that fetches at least the readme.md would go a long way toward providing search capabilities in this domain.